-Greg Loarie came to Earthjustice as an associate attorney in 2001, and is now a staff attorney in the San Francisco location of the California regional office.
+Greg Loarie came to Earthjustice as an associate attorney in 2001, and is now a senior attorney in the San Francisco location of the California regional office.

 He grew up in rural northern California, did time in southern California as an undergraduate at U.C.
 San Diego, and received a law degree from U.C.
 Hastings College of the Law in San Francisco.

 Greg’s docket at Earthjustice focuses on public lands, wildlife, sustainable agriculture, and pesticides.

 About ninety miles north of San Francisco, not far from the town of Healdsburg, the Russian River snakes through a valley dotted with oaks before disappearing into the coastal redwoods and the fog.
 When I was young, the winter rains lured silver salmon and steelhead trout up the river from the Pacific Ocean to the swimming hole near my family's home.
 They would remain there until spring, when the tree swallows returned and the rowdy laughter of canoeists echoed from the hillsides.

 By the time I graduated from college, the salmon and steelhead of the Russian River had been listed as threatened species under the federal Endangered Species Act.
 The few that still return are corralled into fish hatcheries at the base of massive earthen dams, where they are measured and weighed before being stripped of their roe.
 The black walnuts and cottonwoods that once shaded the water are today toppled from eroded banks into a sunken river lined by riprap.
 The willows are strewn with discarded plastic sheeting used to sterilize new vineyards with methyl bromide before planting.